Jumaana-bit/DataManagement-/README.md

 2. Start your local server (XAMPP, WampServer, etc.).

-3.Import the provided SQL file into phpMyAdmin to create the necessary database:
+3. Import the provided SQL file into phpMyAdmin to create the necessary database:
   - Open phpMyAdmin in your browser (usually [http://localhost/phpmyadmin](http://localhost/phpmyadmin)).

   - Create a new database (e.g., `phase2`).

   - Select the newly created database.

   - Import the SQL file provided (`flight_booking_system.sql`).
 This file is located in the project's root directory.

   - Open `config.php` in the `includes` folder.

   - Update the database connection details if necessary.
 You may need to modify the host, username, password, and database based on your local setup.

 ### Usage
 1. Open the project in your web browser:
 ```bash